 Draw Your Own

 The final method to create a 3D file is by scanning, using a 3D scanner (or a 3D scanning attachment for your mobile device) or by photogrammetry — a process for combining many 2D photos of an object into a 3D printable file.
 Scanners have mixed results and can represent a significant investment, ranging from a few hundred bucks to several thousand.
-Photogrammetry works well with simple objects, with many apps and programs being able to accomplish this task, but can struggle with more complicated ones.
-Some of the newer 3D printers even have a built-in scanner, allowing them to act as a sort of 3-Dimensional photocopy machine.
+Photogrammetry works well with simple objects, with many apps and programs able to accomplish this task, but can struggle with more complicated ones.
+Some of the newer 3D printers even have a built-in scanner, allowing them to act as a sort of 3-dimensional photocopy machine.

-Hopefully you have found this guide useful and our a little further along on your path to finding the perfect 3D printer and figuring out how to use it.
 Our complete review is linked below, or you can peruse our How We Test article for a comprehensive look at our testing and ranking procedures.